 I have personally worked and learned from Eva, the macrame workshop leader, before.
 Learning how to make macrame is an incredibly fun thing to do in Sayulita beyond just lounging at the beach or slugging down tacos and beer.

-14. Go salsa dancing at Don Pato’s (Best thing to do in Sayulita at night)
+14. Go salsa dancing at Don Pato’s (The best thing to do in Sayulita at night)

 It’s also here where you can go salsa dancing on weekends and especially on Monday nights!
 There’s also Don Pedro’s near the beach but they require a cover charge.
 If ever Don Pato’s is full, you’ll easily find another bar not far away with live music and drinks.